-There was a return to international travel and in person Board meetings during the financial year following two years of virtual meetings held during the pandemic.
+There was a return to international travel and in-person Board meetings in FY2023.
 The Board's standard meeting schedule includes four in-person meetings each year, as well as a series of scheduled update meetings.
-The Board also meets as required to discuss and, if appropriate, approve specific strategic initiatives contemplated by the group.
-In person Board meetings generally take place over three days and provide the Board with the opportunity to meet senior management relevant to the agenda for the meeting.
-At its meetings the Board discusses the Group's results, prospects, strategy (both short and long-term), operational performance and other matters, including legal, governance and compliance issues.
-The Board held two in-person meetings during the second half of the reporting period.
+The Board also meets as required to discuss and, if appropriate, approve specific strategic initiatives contemplated by the Group.
+In-person Board meetings generally take place over three days and provide the Board with the opportunity to meet senior management relevant to the agenda for the meeting.
+At its meetings, the Board discusses the Group's results, prospects, strategy (both short and long-term), operational performance and other matters, including legal, governance and compliance issues.
+The Board held four in-person meetings over the reporting period.